 Going into the meeting, folks added some thoughts to the Wiki.
 Alistair had printed out a few pages from the wiki and shared those with the group.
 Here are Jon Kern’s notes:

 What was the group looking to get out of the lightweight summit?
-Consolidation of principles, paper, articles and book collaboration, conference, newsletter, consortium.
+Consolidation of principles, papers, articles, conferences, newsletters, consortium, and book collaboration.

 1. Setup a website that people can go to learn about LWPs.

 2. Create a manifesto that the group signs, describing the fundamental tenets of LWPs and recommending them to the industry at large.”